Welcome to the Madison Valley Rural Fire Department Home Page

 HISTORY OF THE MADISON VALLEY RURAL FIRE DEPARTMENT

 The Madison Valley Rural Fire Department serves the City of Ennis and the Madison Valley in southwest Montana.
-We are a totally volunteer department that operates out of two stations with 32 firefighters.
+We are a totally volunteer department that operates out of three stations with 33 firefighters.
 The Madison Valley Rural Fire District covers 1,287 square miles, with a population of 3,029 as of the 2010 Census.
 The district extends from the Idaho border in the south to the top of the Norris Hill, approximately 10 miles north of Ennis, in the north and generally covers all public and private lands with in the Madison Valley.
 The Madison Valley Rural Fire Department has a long and proud heritage of service with a lineage that dates back to April 10, 1915 when the Ennis Volunteer Fire Department was formed.
 The Ennis Volunteer Fire Department was formed to provide fire suppression services for the Town of Ennis.
 On April 8, 1940, the Ennis Fire District was officially formed.
 As time progressed, the department found its self responding to more and more rural fires.
-As a result, the Madison Valley Rural Fire District was formed in 1961.
+As a result, the Madison Valley Rural Fire District was formed May 17, 1961.
 Both departments coexisted, generally comprised of the same firefighters using equipment belonging to both departments with designated apparatus for town or rural response depending on which entity had purchased the apparatus.

 As costs of fire fighting equipment increased and budgets shrank, the Town of Ennis found it more fiscally responsible to contract fire suppression services from the Madison Valley Rural Fire District, and dissolve the Ennis Fire Department.
 As all of the firefighters had been members of both departments, this move only entailed a consolidation of equipment and apparatus with District resources.